Beyond Worst-Case (In)approximability of Nonsubmodular Influence Maximization: 2-Quasi-Submodular Influence Maximization

 The following lemma is needed in the next section for the proof of Theorem~\ref{hardnessproof} for undirected graphs. \begin{lemma} Given any 2-quasi-submodular function $f$ with $a_1>0$ and any $I=2^\ell$ that is an integer power of $2$, there exists $p_2>0$ such that for any $\varepsilon_1>0$ and any constant $\varepsilon_2>0$, we can construct an $(I, \Lambda, p^\ast(p_2-\varepsilon_2), p_2, \varepsilon_1,\varepsilon_2, f)$-AND gadget.
 We have $\Lambda=O\left((1/\varepsilon_1)^{c_1}I^{c_2}\right)$ and the AND gadget contains $O\left((1/\varepsilon_1)^{c_1}I^{c_2+1}\right)$ vertices and $O\left((1/\varepsilon_1)^{c_1}I^{c_2+1}\right)$ edges, where $c_1$ and $c_2$ are two constants. \end{lemma}

-Notice that Lemma~\ref{ANDlemma} does not imply Lemma~\ref{ANDlemma_p2}: in Lemma~\ref{ANDlemma}, we first fix the third parameter $p_0$, and the existence of the forth parameter $p_2$ relies on the third; in Lemma~\ref{ANDlemma_p2}, we simultaneously fix the third and the forth parameters.
+Notice that Lemma~\ref{ANDlemma} does not imply Lemma~\ref{ANDlemma_p2}: in Lemma~\ref{ANDlemma}, we first fix the third parameter $p_0$, and the existence of the fourth parameter $p_2$ relies on the third; in Lemma~\ref{ANDlemma_p2}, we simultaneously fix the third and the fourth parameters.

 The construction of the AND gadget and the proof of Lemma~\ref{ANDlemma} and Lemma~\ref{ANDlemma_p2} are deferred to Section~\ref{sect:ANDgadgets}.
 In this section, we aim to prove Theorem~\ref{hardnessproof} for $a_1>0$ with directed graphs and assuming Lemma~\ref{ANDlemma}, while we do not need Lemma~\ref{ANDlemma_p2} at this moment.
 We remark that the construction of AND gadget requires no directed edges, although we consider directed graph in this section.